glpi-project/swift-library-glpi/README.md

 [![Telegram Group](https://img.shields.io/badge/Telegram-Group-blue.svg)](https://t.me/glpien)
 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)

 GLPI (_Gestionnaire Libre de Parc Informatique_) is a free IT Asset Management, issue tracking system and service desk solution.
-This open source software is written in PHP.

 It helps companies to manage their information system, since it's able to build an inventory of all the organization's assets and to manage administrative and financial tasks.